From the Director, Matthew Leone

 We’re proud to kick-start a week of creative doings, ones that live on, and multiply.
 That’s to say that our faculty

-and alums have been especially productive this past year, and widely acknowledged.
+and alums have been especially productive recently, and widely acknowledged.
 Bruce Smith's Devotions

 is about to evolve into a Hollywood film, as will Jennifer Smith’s The Statistical Probability of Love at First Sight

 was one of Oprah’s reading group choices.
 I’ll stop here: the good news is too abundant to report entirely.

 Daily Doings, Workshops

 The accessibility of each workshop’s instructor — an accessibility that makes personal guidance the daily norm and not the exception — causes superbly encouraging and effective instruction invariably to occur.
 The intimate nature of the workshops

 , each having ten or fewer participants (and the intensive novel and creative nonfiction workshops having five or fewer), with each member remaining in a designated workshop for the entire week, encourages the sort of dialogue that brings out the best in all of us.

 Consultation and conversation are at the core of what we do: readings, workshops, meals, evening socializing at the Faculty Club, are all vital, happily productive conversational and creative opportunities.
 Why does our conference work so well in this regard?
 Because we keep things intimate.
 We are able to do so because Colgate University supports us generously.
 Do other conferences match our ratio of participants to senior writers?
 That is for you to investigate.
 Our ratios are enviable because we have the support of a university committed to creative writing, and particularly so in respect to an initiative begun by Frederick Busch, whose stories have recently been gathered into a book by the Pulitzer prize-winning Elizabeth Strout as her gesture of appreciation for him, and for his creative expression.

 The entire university is at your disposal.
 Its air-conditioned libraries